 Bioaccumulation – a general term for the accumulation of substances, such as pesticides (ddt is an example), methylmercury, or other organic chemicals in an organism or part of an organism.–biology online

-Most marine mammals and sharks are at the top of their food chains and toxins accumulate in their fatty tissues and the breast milk of mammals.
+Most marine mammals and sharks are at the top of their food chains and toxins accumulate in their fatty tissues and in the breast milk of mammals.
 Bioaccumulation of toxins affects marine life in many ways:

 - their endocrine systems (affects hormone production) may suffer damage

-- young many experience deformations
+- young animals many experience birth defects

 - juveniles may experience growth and developmental issues including skeletal problems, weakened immunity and neurological problems